Privacy Policy

 To inspect and copy PHI.

 • You can ask for an electronic or paper copy of PHI.
-The Practice may charge you a reasonable fee.
+The Practice may charge you a reasonable, cost based fee as permitted by law.
+The Practice will provide access within 30 days, or notify you if an extension is needed.

 • The Practice may deny your request if it believes the disclosure will endanger your life or another person's life.
 You may have a right to have this decision reviewed.